-Each type of chess piece follows its own movement rules.
+Each of the six types of chess pieces follows its own movement rules.
 However, there are some general stipulations shared between them all.

 Pawns are also unusual in that they capture opponent pieces differently from how they move.
-Pawns can capture pieces by moving one square diagonally left or right in front of them.
-They can’t capture backwards, however, and can only move diagonally if capturing another piece, /not/ when simply moving.
+Pawns capture pieces by moving one square diagonally left or right in front of them.
+They can’t capture backwards, and can only shift diagonally if capturing another piece, not when simply moving.

-Rooks move any number of squares horizontally or vertically in any direction.
+Rooks – also known as Castles – move any number of squares horizontally or vertically in any direction.
 They can’t move diagonally, and have to move in a single, straight line.

 If you look at your chessboard when the pieces are set up, you’ll see you have one bishop on a white square, and the other on a black square.
 Since they can only move diagonally, they’ll be tied to these colours for the whole game.

-Knights move in an ‘L’ pattern: advancing two squares horizontally, and then one square vertically; or two squares vertically, and one square horizontally.
-They must move the full distance, and can’t stop after only a couple of squares, say.
+Knights move in an ‘L’ pattern: advancing two squares horizontally, then one square vertically; or two squares vertically, and one square horizontally.
+They must move the full distance of the ‘L’, so can’t stop after moving only a couple of squares horizontally, say.

-Crucially, Knights can move through other pieces, and can happily land behind any piece that crosses their path.
-This is best thought of as the Knight jumping over opponent pieces.
+Crucially, Knights can move through other pieces, allowing them to land behind enemies.
+This is best thought of as the Knight jumping over its opponents.

 Chess special moves

-If you manage to move a pawn all the way to the opposite side of the board it will be promoted, and converted into a Queen, Rook, Bishop, or Knight.
-You get to pick the piece it’s promoted to, although a Queen is the usual choice.
+If you manage to move a pawn all the way to the opposite side of the board it will be promoted to a Queen, Rook, Bishop, or Knight.
+You get to pick the piece it’s converted to, although a Queen is the usual choice given the piece’s strength.
 Put the new piece in the square that the Pawn currently occupies, and remove the Pawn from the board.

 Castling involves moving your King and one of your Rooks on a single turn.
-To perform it, move your King two squares towards your chosen Rook, and place that Rook in the adjacent square on the other side of the King.
+To perform it, move your King two squares towards your chosen Rook, before placing the Rook in the adjacent square on the other side of the King.
 You’ll end up with your King and Rook bunched up next to each other towards one side of the board.
 Either Rook can be used in the manoeuvre.

 However, castling is a very situational move that requires two conditions to be fulfilled: the Rook and King haven’t yet moved in the game, and there are no pieces between them.